fastdlabs/docs/en-us/3.2/console/6-1-console.md

 ### migrate command

 Execute the data migration command.
-Details can be found at: [Data Migration] (en-us/3.2/database/4-4-migration.md)
+Details can be found at: [Data Migration](en-us/3.2/database/4-4-migration.md)

 ### route command